Max Strus NBA Preview vs. the Wizards

-Max Strus plus his Cleveland Cavaliers teammates face off versus the Washington Wizards at 7:00 PM ET on Wednesday.
+Max Strus plus his Cleveland Cavaliers teammates hit the court versus the Washington Wizards at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll dive into Strus' stats and trends, helping you make good picks on prop bets.
+In this piece we'll break down Strus' stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.